bathulababu/Space-Mission-Analysis-Dashboard-/README.md

 # SPACE MISSION ANALYSIS DASHBOARD

 - Dataset by - Maven Analytics
 - Analyzed the data of 4000+ space missions from 1957 to 2022, and visualize the amazing history of space travel using power BI.
+- Do check out the live interactive dashboard on novyPro - https://project.novypro.com/5zxYBf
 - Here are some takeaways from the analysis -
 1. The total number of space missions from 1957 to 2022 is 4630.
 2. 4162 missions are successful while 357 failed, The success rate for the space mission is around 90%.